evolvingstuff/vdw2/content/posts/nih-employees-got-14-billion-dollars-in-big-pharma-royalties-in-12-years.md

 * "acting director of the NIH, “admitted that, yes,  **every single one of those 56,000 payments over the course of the last 12 years has the appearance of a conflict of interest** ,”

- **<span style="color:orange;">Note: If 100 NIH employees equally shared the $127 million in 2021, each would have gotten $1.27 million in Pfizer royalties.
+ **<span style="color:#00F;">Note: If 100 NIH employees equally shared the $127 million in 2021, each would have gotten $1.27 million in Pfizer royalties.
 A truely  huge incentive to push for Pfizer vaccinations.</span>**

 <pre style="background-color: #e0e0e0; white-space: pre-wrap;">